 Velcro is essential for anywhere you want to have interactive pieces that need to be changed out frequently and your surface is NOT magnetic.
 Since much of my current classroom is magnetic, I use Velcro dots on my calendar wall the most.
 My calendar pieces are month-specific, so I go through a LOT of them!
 I even use a strip of Velcro to hang the names of the months.

 Interested in my monthly calendar sets?
 Check them out HERE.

-Velcro is also terrific for file folder games and adding removable labels to Math Center baskets, STEM bins or Morning Tubs.
+Velcro is also terrific for file folder games, interactive charts, and adding removable labels to Math Center baskets, STEM bins or Morning Tubs.